rewberl/rewberl.github.io/public/files/CulturalEvolutionaryForces.md

 ## References
+1. Bell, A. V. (2013).
+Evolutionary thinking in microeconomic models: Prestige bias and market bubbles.
+PloS one, 8(3), e59805.
 1. Berl, R. E. W., & Hewlett, B. S. (2015).
 Cultural variation in the use of overimitation by the Aka and Ngandu of the Congo Basin.
 PLOS ONE. doi:10.1371/journal.pone.0120180
 1. Boyd, R., & Richerson, P. J. (1985).
 Culture and the evolutionary process.
 University of Chicago Press.
 1. Henrich, J., & Gil-White, F. J. (2001).
 The evolution of prestige: Freely conferred deference as a mechanism for enhancing the benefits of cultural transmission.
 Evolution and Human Behavior, 22(3), 165–196.